scottw2/scottw2.github.io/_posts/2022-06-24-mapping-house-prices.md

  </div>

-#### Point-grid maps
+### Point-grid maps

 Additionally, the ```st_centroid()``` function can be used to find the centre of each grid-square.
-From this we can create what I've called "point-grid" maps (not sure if there is an actual name for this kind of map, but I have seen some other examples).
+From this I created what I've called "point-grid" maps (not sure if there is an actual name for this kind of map, but I have seen some other examples).
 These maps can use both colour and size scales to show both total sales and median price, which isn't shown in the other maps here.
 The drawback of this type of map is that it can become harder to see the individual points in high turnover area e.g. London or Birmingham, due to overlapping points - although a log size scale can somewhat fix this.

 See a point-grid map for the UK below, using a logged size scale.